Laptop buying guide: 8 essential tips to know before you buy

 CPU: The "brains" of your computer, the processor has a huge influence on performance, but depending on what you want to do, even the least-expensive model may be good enough.
 Here's a rundown:

-• Apple M1, M2 and M3: Apple's custom silicon, the ARM-based M1, M2 and M3 chips crush the competition when it comes to a balance of raw performance and endurance.
+• Apple M1, M2 and M3: Apple's custom silicon, the ARM-based M1, M2 and M3 chips set a new standard when it comes to a balance of raw performance and endurance that is only now being challenged.
 Opt for the Pro or Max variants if you need even more power for tasks like content creation or programming.

-• Intel 14th Gen CPUs: Intel's 14th Gen Meteor Lake processors are just starting to arrive in laptops, we'll have reviews available soon and considerably more will arrive in early 2024.
-If you are in the market for a Windows laptop the AI tech built into the new Intel Core Ultra CPUs may be worth the wait.
+• Intel 14th Gen CPUs: Intel's 14th Gen Meteor Lake processors are its latest and we've reviewed several laptops with these chips already.
+If you are in the market for a Windows laptop the AI tech built into the new Intel Core Ultra CPUs combined with the impressive performance and battery life we've seen on many is hard to beat.

 • Intel 13th Gen CPUs: Intel's 13th Gen Raptor Lake processors are the previous generation, but still power the majority of new laptops on the market.
 From the HX series at the high-end to the balanced P-series and thin-and-light friendly U-Series, Intel started to deliver a better